emilio-lovarela/AG_Oertel_software_emilio/README.md

 [Drive link to download executable tools](https://drive.google.com/drive/folders/1hEfefy5GVu8dn6OAxQ7_pQf9vLxHDeg9?usp=sharing)

 Additionally, within each tool's folder, there is a folder named **'Run_with_click'** which contains a file with the direct download link for the compiled tool.
 For example, the `Pupillometry_CSV_Format_Adapter` donwload link can be found -> [Pupillometry_Download_link_tool.txt](https://github.com/emilio-lovarela/AG_Oertel_software_emilio/tree/main/Pupillometry_CSV_Format_Adapter/Run_with_click).
 It is recommended to download each tool you want to use and move it to its respective folder.
-If you want to use the tools natively through Python, the following steps must be followed:

-Before you proceed with using the tools in this repository, ensure that you have completed the following steps on your computer:
+If you want to use the tools natively through Python, ensure that you have completed the following steps on your computer:

 1. **Donwload this Repository:**
 You can download this repository as a ZIP file by clicking on the green "<> Code" button at the top right of the repository page.
 Once downloaded, extract the folders from the ZIP file to your desired location.